This manual covers the installation and operation of Gradle Enterprise into an existing Kubernetes cluster.

 When installing Gradle Enterprise, you will be asked to provide a hostname.
 This should be the hostname that users of the installation use to access it and therefore should resolve within your network.
 This may depend on how you intend on directing external traffic into your cluster to access Gradle Enterprise.
 Please refer to this section for more information.

-Gradle Enterprise natively supports serving traffic securely over SSL.
-If you intend to use an ingress controller for directing external traffic to Gradle Enterprise you may opt to terminate SSL there.
-If you with to communicate to the Gradle Enterprise server via SSL you will need to provision a certificate and key prior to installation.
+Gradle Enterprise natively supports serving traffic over HTTPS when configured with a certificate and key.
+If you intend to use an ingress controller for directing external traffic to Gradle Enterprise, you may opt to terminate HTTPS there.

 The Gradle Enterprise installer produces installation shell scripts and saves the entered configuration in the directory from which the installer is run.
 In order to make reconfiguring and upgrading easier, this directory should be saved and stored somewhere for later use.
 Reusing this directory when reconfiguring or upgrading saves having to reenter your installation configuration.